Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Multi-Mask Weight-tied Model

 \paragraph{Toolbox.} Inspired by~\cite{nguyen2020wide}, we utilize the linear version of Centered Kernel Alignment (CKA)~\cite{kornblith2019similarity}, as a robust way to measure the \emph{layer-wise feature activation similarities} of every layer pair, and thus reliably identify architecturally corresponding layers.
 These layer similarities will be presented in a squared heatmap, where the similarity between the $i$-th and $j$-th layers is represented in the $(i, j)$ and $(j, i)$ positions of the square.
 We briefly outline the formulation of linear CKA below: \begin{small}

 \end{small} where $\mK := \mX \mX^\top$ and $\mL := \mY \mY^\top$ represent the similarities between a pair of examples according to the representations in $\mX$ or $\mY$.
 The CKA empowers the robust quantitation by normalizing the HSIC metric, a.k.a.\ Hilbert-Schmidt Independence Criterion (measuring the similarity of these similarity matrices).
 More details can be found in \autoref{appendix:cka} and~\cite{nguyen2020wide}.
+When applying CKA to the weight-tied model, we display the output in every tied-layer although physically they belong to the same layer.

 \paragraph{Observation \#1: a high layer-wise similarity emerged in the weight-tied model, indicating a constrained expressive power.} \autoref{cka-weight-tied/not-tied} depicts a layer similarity heatmap in both the normal (not-tied) model and the weight-tied model.
 The patterns shown in the heatmap are distinct between these two models.
 Specifically, the weight-tied model illustrates a notable section that displays a \emph{high output similarity}, which can be attributed to the weight-tied module.
 This observation suggests that the output produced by the weight-tied module exhibits a higher degree of similarity.
 Given the identical parameters in the weight-tied layer, this similarity implies that the weight-tied model is in the way of converging, similar to what happened in DEQ~\cite{bai2019deep}.\looseness=-1